The Archetype Crucible

 to what someone would wish to read in the last painful minutes of their life,

-Hendricks had carefully taken the Bible from the brittle fingers and spent the
+Jace had carefully taken the Bible from the brittle fingers and spent the next

-next few minutes reviewing the yellowing pages.
-After sliding the small Bible
+few minutes reviewing the yellowing pages.
+After sliding the small Bible into a

-into a pocket in his fatigues, he noticed a silver chain and a crucifix around
+pocket in his fatigues, he noticed a silver chain and a crucifix around the

-the corpse’s neck.
-Hendricks had taken that as well fort he dead had no use for
+corpse’s neck.
+Jace had taken that as well fort he dead had no use for such

-such things.
-Now the crucifix rode around Hendrick’s neck, sharing the space
+things.
+Now the crucifix rode around Hendrick’s neck, sharing the space with his

-with his dog tags, relics of his time spent in the Combine’s 4th lift calvary
+dog tags, relics of his time spent in the Combine’s 4th lift calvary group, a

-group, a lifetime ago and a world away.
-The tiny book in his pocket and the cold
+lifetime ago and a world away.
+The tiny book in his pocket and the cold metal

 From his point of view, hidden from sight, the visage of Bethelshire was